 ‘All right, so that may be a crass exaggeration, I concede: you educate more people now, in absolute terms as well as relative, than ever before, but you’ve had so much time to make so much more progress than you have, you should be embarrassed that so many of you are still struggling so much.’

-‘Like the whiny brat in the stroller whom you have elevated to a tiny emperor and given permission to terrorise your existence, you yourself throw your toys out of your pram and expect someone else to bend down and pick them up for you and hand them back to you.
+‘Like the whiny brat in the stroller whom you have elevated to a tiny emperor and given permission to terrorise your existence, you yourself throw your toys out of your pram and expect someone else to bend down and pick them up for you.
 Everything is somebody’s fault.
 It’s the government’s fault.
 It’s the neighbours’ fault.
 It’s the immigrants’ fault.
 It’s anybody else’s fault but yours.
 Have you listened to yourselves?
 You are a disgrace to your species, the way you behave, and you know it, but you will stone me for saying so to your face.’

 I am stunned.
 I have never experienced Sedartis like this.
 I’m a little afraid.
 And in awe.